adrien-gllmt/adrien-gllmt/README.md

 <h1 align="center">Bonjour 👋</h1>

 ## ❓ Who am I ?
 I'm a french full-stack developer graduated from the UIT of Troyes (France).
-I previously worked at ATOL, a well-known french corporation in the field of optics, as a full-stack developer.
+I previously worked at ATOL, a well-known french cooperative in the field of optical equipment, as a full-stack developer.
 I am currently working as a full-stack and software developer in a PMO.

 I really care about accessibility and SEO, which are key points when shipping websites.
 Although I'm much more specialized in front-end development, I definitely enjoy designing simple APIs and working with back-end stacks.